Sweden Township, Pennsylvania

 Sweden Township is a township in Potter County, Pennsylvania, United States.
 The population was 871 at the 2020 census.

 History

-Sweden Township was formed on February 26, 1828 from Eulalia Township.
+Sweden Township was formed on February 26, 1828, from Eulalia Township.
 It was named for the nation of Sweden, the native country of its early pioneer settlers.

+In 2023, the township voted 2–1 to abolish its police force after the township's police chief, Bryan Phelps, resigned to become a county judge, citing low crime and a lack of space in the budget to support an independent police force.
+As such, the Pennsylvania State Police holds jurisdiction over the township.